CHAIR, GOVERNMENT CONTRACTS PRACTICE GROUP

-Justin Chiarodo focuses his practice on all aspects of federal, state, and local procurement law.
-He has spent his entire career helping leading and emerging government contractors successfully navigate high-stakes litigation, compliance, and regulatory matters.
-Recent engagements include the successful defense of a $6.7 billion award in a major tactical wheeled vehicle procurement, managing the government contracts aspects of a $250 million acquisition of a leading digital services provider, and defeating a $10 million False Claims Act suit based on the public disclosure bar.
+Justin focuses his practice on all aspects of federal, state, and local procurement law.
+He has spent his entire career helping leading and emerging aerospace, defense, and government services contractors successfully navigate high-stakes litigation, compliance, and regulatory matters.
+Recent engagements include the successful defense of a $3.1 billion contract award to replace the U.S. Postal Service’s vehicle fleet, managing the government contracts aspects of the $590 million sale of a defense and intelligence solutions provider, and defeating a $10 million False Claims Act suit based on the public disclosure bar.

-Justin’s experience extends to the full range of issues contractors encounter in the public sector marketplace, including bid protests, government investigations, contract claims and disputes, cost accounting and audit matters, regulatory compliance, mergers and acquisitions, suspension and debarment, and the False Claims Act.
+Justin’s experience extends to the full range of issues contractors encounter in the public sector marketplace, including bid protests, government investigations, contract claims and disputes, cost accounting and audit matters, regulatory compliance, mergers and acquisitions, suspension and debarment, and False Claims Act defense.
+In his role as practice Chair, Justin leads a team of 25 professionals, with a singular focus on client service.

-Justin has represented contractors in more than 50 bid protests before all major protest forums, including procuring agencies, the Government Accountability Office (“GAO”), and the Court of Federal Claims, as well as in protests at the state and local level.
-In addition to defending contract awards, he has a proven track record of obtaining injunctive relief, corrective action, favorable merits decisions, and significant settlements on behalf of clients.
-With more than 20 published decisions, Justin’s significant protest wins include Lockheed Martin Corp. v.
-United States, 124 Fed.
-Cl.
-709 (2016) (successfully defeating preliminary injunction alleging range of protest allegations involving administrative record exceeding 300,000 pages in major defense procurement); AllWorld Language Consultants, Inc., 2012 (2016 CPD ¶ 12) (sustained protest of GSA Schedule contract award where putative awardee’s FSS contract did not meet solicitation requirements); and Wyle Laboratories, Inc., (2014 CPD ¶ 16) (precedent-setting sustained decision regarding the impact of corporate transaction on proposal evaluations).
+Justin has represented contractors in more than 70 bid protests before all major protest forums, including procuring agencies, the Government Accountability Office (GAO), and the Court of Federal Claims, as well as in protests at the state and local level.
+Besides defending contract awards, he has a proven track record of obtaining injunctive relief, corrective action, favorable merits decisions, and significant settlements on behalf of clients.
+With more than 20 published decisions, Justin’s major protest wins include: Chronos Solutions, LLC, et al. (2020 CPD ¶ 306) (sustained protest challenging solicitation terms where the agency did not consider significant changes in the law, as well as the agency's policies and market conditions impacted by COVID-19); AllWorld Language Consultants, Inc., (2016 CPD ¶ 12) (sustained protest of GSA Schedule contract award where putative awardee’s FSS contract did not meet solicitation requirements); and Wyle Laboratories, Inc., (2014 CPD ¶ 16) (precedent-setting sustained decision regarding the impact of corporate transactions on proposal evaluations).

 False Claims Act Investigations and Defense

-Justin maintains a nationwide False Claims Act (“FCA”) defense practice focused on counseling, government investigations, and litigation.
-Justin has represented clients in False Claims Act investigations and litigation in the Eastern District of Virginia, District for the District of Columbia, Northern and Southern Districts of Illinois, Northern District of California, Eastern District of Arkansas, and Western District of Washington.
-This extends to the defense of both companies and individuals in qui tam litigation.
-He has successfully resolved False Claims Act matters implicating hundreds of millions of dollars in exposure.
-Among other issues, Justin has handled False Claims Act matters and investigations involving logistics contracts in Iraq and Afghanistan, technology alliances, export control issues, defective pricing, Trade Agreements Act compliance, and the General Services Administration (“GSA”) Schedule.
+Justin maintains a nationwide False Claims Act defense practice focused on counseling, claims avoidance, government investigations, and litigation.
+Justin has represented clients in False Claims Act investigations and litigation in the Eastern District of Virginia, District for the District of Columbia, Northern and Southern Districts of Illinois, Northern District of California, Eastern District of Arkansas, Western District of New York, District of Massachusetts, and Western District of Washington.
+His work extends to the defense of both companies and individuals in qui tam litigation.
+Justin has successfully resolved False Claims Act matters implicating hundreds of millions of dollars in exposure.
+Among other issues, Justin has handled False Claims Act matters and investigations involving logistics contracts in Iraq and Afghanistan, technology alliances, export control issues, labor mapping, defective pricing, Trade Agreements Act compliance, small business programs, cost allowability, and the General Services Administration Schedule.

 Ethics, Compliance, and Contractor Responsibility